Description of the HTTP API

 *"size" : number //Object size

-*"compressed_size" : number //Object size before extraction
+*"compressed_size" : number //Compressed object size

-*"core_fingerprint" : string //Scan engine fingerprint
+*"core_fingerprint" : string //Engine fingerprint

 *"compression_ratio" : number //Archive compression ratio

-*"error" : string //Scanning error (if occured)
+*"error" : string //Scanning error (if occurred)

 *"system_time" : number //Time spent in the userspace